Barrett’s and Esophageal Adenocarcinoma Consortium

-The International Barrett’s and Esophageal Adenocarcinoma Consortium (BEACON) was set-up in 2005 with support from the National Cancer Institute.
-BEACON is composed of over three dozen investigators with completed or ongoing epidemiologic studies of esophageal adenocarcinoma and/or Barrett’s esophagus.
+The International Barrett’s and Esophageal Adenocarcinoma Consortium (BEACON) was established in 2005 with support from the National Cancer Institute.
+BEACON is composed of over three dozen investigators with completed or ongoing epidemiologic studies of Barrett’s esophagus and/or esophageal adenocarcinoma.
 This open scientific forum now has more than 50 members who have research interests in the etiology and prevention of these diseases.
 The current chair is Dr. Thomas L. Vaughan, a Professor of Epidemiology at the Fred Hutchinson Cancer Research Center.

 For more information, contact Michael Cook.